Six Ways Chemistry Helps Kids Get Back to School

 Below are just a few ways chemistry helps kids get ready for the new school year:

 Helping with homework: Kids today increasingly use computers to research class assignments, write papers and even take tests.
-Electronics of all kinds depend on chemistry – from plastic-coated wiring, to silicone computer chips, to scratch-resistant polycarbonate computer screens.
+Electronics of all kinds depend on chemistry – from plastic-coated wiring, to silicon computer chips, to scratch-resistant polycarbonate computer screens.

 Organizing and protecting school supplies and devices: Many kids’ backpacks have plastic padding to help protect electronics, laptops and tablets from being damaged if dropped.
 Today, backpacks can be made entirely of plastic materials, right down to the zippers and pulls.
 For younger students, a transparent vinyl backpack can be a great choice because they are easy to clean and kids can check to see that all of their gear is in the backpack.
 Backpacks made from plastics like polyvinyl chloride (PVC) also are water resistant and resist bacteria growth and mildew.